 This book is a tribute to the free sense of smell in all its beauty and disgust.

-The sense of smell is associated with the dark, the unruly, the erotic, the antisocial, the primitive—the very opposite of modernity and progress.
-When the senses fall into mutual imbalance and individual senses are suppressed or overwhelmed, we risk hallucinations taking over.
-We begin to invent our lives.
-This is unsettling in a time when the value of improvisation and the revelation of false information may prove more important than ever.
+Smell is linked to the dark, the erotic, the primitive—the opposite of modernity.
+When the senses fall out of balance, we risk hallucinations and begin to invent our lives.
+In a time when improvisation and the revelation of false information may be more important than ever, this becomes especially unsettling.

 Bjørn Berge offers us yet another treasure trove of insight and reflection.
 The text sharpens your senses and makes you appreciate the endless variety the world has to offer, which powerful forces are recklessly striving to flatten, homogenize, and standardize.